xtgg4310/Dataprocessing/README.md

 # Dataprocessing
 Some easy processing for my project.

-I will update it when something new added in the code
+I will update it when something new is added in the code